matrix-org/synapse/docs/development/synapse_architecture/faster_joins.md

   knock events for our users.
 We can't be completely confident in the correctness of bans, invites and kicks from other homeservers, but the resync process should correct any mistakes.
-- Remote member's memberships: we did not receive these in the /send_join response, so we have essentially no idea if these are correct or not.
+- Remote members' memberships: we did not receive these in the /send_join response, so we have essentially no idea if these are correct or not.

 In short, we deem it acceptable to trust the partial state for non-membership